MagicIdentity/Developers/docs/start/concepts/whatis.md

 ```

 ## Web Agent App
-In a web agent app, when a user launches the app it talks to that user's personal agent
+In contrast, when a user launches your web agent app, `myapi` is instantly deployed on their agent.
+Your app talks
-whose name is different from any other user:
+to `myapi` on their agent, not a central server:

 ```mermaid
 block-beta